 - Check if and how you need to apply for approval: Visit the Central University Research Ethics Committee (CUREC) site and identify if you need a CUREC form filled in using the decision flowchart.
-You can also check where and how to apply for ethical approval with the flowcharts here. - Decide whether your project needs CUREC 1A/B or CUREC 2 protocol:

-This depends on the sort of research you are doing and the information it involves.
-To check which you will need, complete Section A of the CUREC 1A form.
-The form will advise you whether to continue with the CUREC 1A application or start a CUREC 2.
-All application forms for ethical approval can be found here. - Apply well in advance: You will not be able to undertake any research until your relevant CUREC application has been approved.
+You can also check where and how to apply for ethical approval with the flowcharts here. - Apply well in advance: You will not be able to undertake any research until your relevant CUREC application has been approved.
 Please start the process of completing the form and gather then required material as soon as possible.
-When writing any CUREC application, assume that you are the expert in your topic area and explain your project methods clearly and simply.
+When writing your CUREC application, assume that you are the expert in your topic area and explain your project methods clearly and simply.
 This includes giving a clear idea of potential ethical issues and how you propose to address them.
 Remember that the ethics committee partially relies on your expertise as a researcher in your field, in order to be clear about the ethics of a project.